-- The people utilizing the campus will move between the four major pieces and quadrants of the event center - One person throughout the course of a day might utilize all four spaces, their hotel room, and the restaurants, so to count all of that square footage, to come up with a large number is really disingenuous - Parking at the Broadmoor is dispersed throughout the campus - There is a sizable parking garage adjacent to the new exhibit hall - Broadmoor Hall holds about 900 spaces immediately adjacent - There is the East parking lot - The new 240 space parking lot that's being built in that vicinity - The gravel lots that exist were not included in the count - Total parking spaces for the Broadmoor is almost 2000 spaces - C-5 zone was mentioned and the Exhibit Hall is an appropriate use allowable within that C-5 zone - Seven Falls and the Zoo shuttles are completely separate issues and should not be considered with the Exhibit Hall - Shuttle service is a way to utilize the various hotels

-Planning Commission Discussion:
+Planning Commission Meeting Minutes - Final March 21, 20 The people utilizing the campus will move betwe major pieces and quadrants of the event center One person throughout the course of a day migh four spaces, their hotel room, and the restaurant all of that square footage, to come up with a largi really disingenuous Parking at the Broadmoor is dispersed throughou campus There is a sizable parking garage adjace exhibit hall Broadmoor Hall holds about 900 spaces adjacent There is the East parking lot The new 240 space parking lot that's beir vicinity The gravel lots that exist were not include Total parking spaces for the Broadmoor i 2000 spaces C-5 zone was mentioned and the Exhibit Hall is an approallowable within that C-5 zone Seven Falls and the Zoo shuttles are completely separate en the four t utilize all s, so to count e number is ut the nt to the new immediately ng built in that ed in the count s almost opriate use and should not be considered with the Exhibit Hall Shuttle service is a way to utilize the various hotels Planning Commission Discussion: Commissioner Raughton Mentioned the elevation of the building and there is about of fall from the street to the face of the building, thereby the height allowed by code by 7.5-feet.
+Does the ordina that the average elevation from the building grade to the the basis of the height of the building?
+In this case, the emight not require a variance but makes sense to deal wit way.
+Lonna Thelen answered that in the code, building exceeding nce require street be elevation th it this Lonna Thelen answered that in the code, buildin defined as the average finished grade adjacent to corners of the building to the very top of the build variance was required Real concerns about the intensity of use that will be gen the facility and hopes the Broadmoor keep its tradition to conversation with the neighbors about bus routes, transport o the four ling and the erated by o continue a and parking

-Commissioner Raughton

-- Mentioned the elevation of the building and there is about a 14-feet of fall from the street to the face of the building, thereby exceeding the height allowed by code by 7.5-feet.
-Does the ordinance require that the average elevation from the building grade to the street be the basis of the height of the building?
-In this case, the elevation might not require a variance but makes sense to deal with it this way. - Lonna Thelen answered that in the code, building height is defined as the average finished grade adjacent to the four corners of the building to the very top of the building and the variance was required - Real concerns about the intensity of use that will be generated by the facility and hopes the Broadmoor keep its tradition to continue a conversation with the neighbors about bus routes, transportation, and parking